ayumi-cloud/oc-security-module/README.md

 ### New grid system

 October II uses a 12-column drag n drop grid system, instead of a two column system.
 For backwards compatibility `left`, `right` and `auto` are the same size as 6-columns and `full` is the same size as 12-columns.
-October II also allows users to import and export grid files to help speed up developing!
-The files are saved into `.json` or `.csv` file or your choice.
+October II also allows users to `import` and `export` grid files to help speed up developing - the files can be saved into two formats: `.json` or `.csv` depending on your choice.

 ### User interface